mrplants/crime_prediction/README.md

 # Fighting Crime with Deep Learning

-*Authors: Sean Fitzgerald and Muhammad Ayub
+Authors: Sean Fitzgerald and Muhammad Ayub

+This readme file was templated from : https://github.com/cs230-stanford/cs230-code-examples/tree/master/tensorflow/vision We do use some of the words verbatim from that readme.

 We use Tensorflow for programming the networks.
 Take a look at some [tutorials] we found(https://github.com/easy-tensorflow/easy-tensorflow).